 Tommy was already walking across the thick twisted branch when the grass clumps rose from the dirt.
 Long tendrils extended, the grass clumps atop the tendrils feathered out and straightened to a point.

-Tommy stood dumfounded for only a moment before he ran to the mouth of the tree.
-Holding onto the mouth of the trunk, bracing his knee against the branch he lowered his leg.
+Tommy stood dumbfounded for only a moment before he ran to the mouth of the tree.
+Holding onto the mouth of the trunk, bracing his knee against the branch, he lowered his leg.